bryanmylee/wavefocus/README.md

 ## Backend

-WaveFocus is built on Google Cloud Platform (GCP).
+Wave Focus is built on Google Cloud Platform (GCP).
 It relies on:

 - Firebase Authentication to provide user accounts and timer sync across multiple devices
 - Firebase Firestore for its realtime document database